AAPEC – The Next Two Years

 Information gatekeepers

-Obstetricians and midwives; Neonatal doctors and nurses; GPs; ED doctors and nurses Scope of Information: Why did this happen?
-What happens next – Risks to me and my baby- specialist care-how will I give birth- time in hospital – support to my family. |
+Obstetricians, Obstetric Medicine Physicians, midwives, GPs, ED doctors and nurses Scope of Information: How is the diagnosis made?
+Why did this happen?
+What happens next?
+Risks to me and my baby?
+How will I give Birth?
+Time in hospital?
+Support to my family? |

 Birth and the first twelve months after diagnosis